EDI – Application procedure for TVEDI

 Amend your EDI registration

-If there are changes affecting your registration such as changing system supplier or method of communication, or if you undergo business changes, you should contact Swedish Customs to apply for an amendment.
-In some cases you may also need to register new persons as contact for signature certificates.
+If there are changes affecting your registration such as changing system supplier or method of communication, or if you undergo business changes or change contact persons, you should apply for an amendment.
+In some cases you may also need register new persons as contact for signature certificates.

 The instructions for filling out the form is found in the application.
 The application should be signed by an authorised signatory of the company and the original version should be sent by post to us.
 A company based outside Sweden should also submit a copy of the Official Registration of the Company with your business identification number and a legal certification that the person is authorised to make signatures for the company.